carpentries/instructor-training/_episodes/01-welcome.md

 This workshop is a significant requirement for becoming a certified Carpentries instructor.
 The additional steps for certification will require that you dig into the workshop content yourself.
 We'll talk about that more tomorrow afternoon.

-We also do not how to develop lessons in specific detail.
+We also do not go over how to develop lessons in specific detail.
 Many of the ideas we present can be applied to lesson development, and we will briefly touch on a method of lesson design called "Reverse Instructional Design", but it won't be an emphasis of this particular course.